HSanny/Courses/README.md

         </pre></code>

-2. Recover instruction: test the correctness of recovery
+2. timerBomb instruction: take care about the precise catogorization of paxos and non-paxos message.
-3. timerBomb instruction: take care about the precise catogorization of paxos and non-paxos message.
+3. Fix Client chatlog clientID problem
-4. Fix Client chatlog clientID problem
+4. Write tests for recover and crash

 Problems
 ---------------